robertlemmen/svc-shelve6/README.md

 Essentially this is a "content storage" service as described in [S22][1]

+## Features

+- Upload Raku modules
+- Fetch with zef
+- Authentication
+- Multiple configurable logical repos

+## Upcoming and ToDo

+- cucumis sextus tests
+- UI to browse and manage
+- API to manage and automate
+- Local cache/proxy for other repositories, like CPAN.
+Could be just a cache, or a fetch-ahead full copy.
+Perhaps both, configurably.
+- Rarification/expiry of artifacts in configured repositories
+- Web hooks for automation
+- Verification and other plugins
+- Shared file store, multiple shelve6 instances.
+Or a database as a store.
+- More auth types
+- Full-blown monitoring, resilience etc
+- More metadata, like when uploaded and by whom. "on-behalf" in upload script so that a CI or automation job can say on whose command they uploaded

+Also grep for the `XXX` fixmes in the code!

 ## Usage

 Shelve6 comes as a web service that you can just start e.g. directly from